The audit was led by a partnership between the Royal College of Psychiatrists and the British Psychological Society.

 - Provision of the NICE recommended therapies

-- The Trust/organisation routinely collects data to assess equity of access.
-Guidance: This includes age, gender, ethnicity, employment and accommodation status.
+- The service routinely collects data to assess equity of access.

-- Psychological therapies are provided in line with relevant NICE guidance for the service user’s diagnosis/condition.
+- Psychological therapies are provided in line with relevant NICE guidance (type and number of sessions) for the service user's diagnosis/condition.

-- Assessments include the use of an appropriately validated outcome measures (e.g.symptoms, level of functioning and/or disability) which are used to monitor, inform and evaluate treatment.
+- The service routinely uses validated measures (e.g. symptoms, level of functioning and/or disability) to inform and evaluate treatment.